keiichicom/dslinux/README.md

 Build Instructions:

-Note: I had trouble with the github source tree not matching my local, so the build did not work after a git clone.
-So you need to take this archive: dslinux-backup.tar.gz and unpack the contents into dslinux (without the top folder: dslinux-backup).
+Note: I had trouble with the github source tree not matching my local, so the build did not work after a git clone of the source files not compressed.
+So you need to download this archive: dslinux-backup.tar.gz instead and unpack the contents into dslinux (without the top folder: dslinux-backup).
 You need git lfs (large file storage) installed to download it.

 You need to first setup a VM with Debian Wheezy 7.11.0 i386 version and use that for your build.